Network Rail appoints new boss Mark Carne

 The BBC's transport correspondent Richard Westcott said Sir David will be missed by many, including the trade unions, who credit him with improving both the "notoriously defensive" culture at Network Rail and industrial relations.

-Mark Carne was previously executive vice-president of Shell in the Middle East and North Africa.'Insult to passengers'
+Mark Carne was previously executive vice-president of Shell in the Middle East and North Africa.

 Network Rail said his salary was determined following an "exhaustive and independent process", involving comparing salaries of chief executives in the public and private sectors.